benjymous/annotations/sandman/sandman.47.md

 - #### Panel 2

-  Another coloring error in some editions - Dream's cloak pin is supposed to be colored silver.
+  > [oops] Another coloring error in some editions - Dream's cloak pin is supposed to be colored silver.
 It is not Dream's ruby, which was destroyed in [#7](sandman.07.md).

 - #### Panel 3